-Hearty Spaghetti Squash Casserole Recipe - Dr. Axe
+Spaghetti Squash Casserole: Loaded with Nutrition - Dr. Axe

 Eating seasonally is one of the best parts about home cooking.
-I don’t know about you, but when I think about autumn and winter, I think of warm, comforting casseroles.
+And when autumn and winter hits, warm, comforting casseroles fit the bill.

 Too often, though, casseroles are recipes packed with heavy, refined carbs and few, if any, vegetables.
 While they may taste good, you won’t feel too great after a serving.
 That’s what makes this healthy spaghetti squash casserole such a stellar cold-weather meal.